v--/website/data/og_images/README.md

-# Preview generation
+# Open graph image generation

 This is template data required to generate [Open Graph protocol](https://ogp.me/) images for the different pages.
-For the build process, see [here](../../code/build#previews).
+For the build process, see [here](../../code/build#og-images).

 ## PT Sans